DiegoAlonzoGarcia/twitter/README.md

 The following functionality is achieved:

-- [x] User sees app icon in home screen and styled launch screen.
+- [x] User sees app icon in home screen and styled launch screen
-- [x] User can log in.
+- [x] User can log in
-- [x] User stays logged in across restarts.
+- [x] User stays logged in across client app restarts
-- [x] User can view tweets with the user profile picture, username, and tweet text.
+- [x] User can view tweets with the user profile picture, username, and tweet text
-- [x] User can log out.
+- [x] User can log out

 <!--
 The following features can be implemented: